medihack/file-watch-hmr/README.md

 A working example with Next.js can be found in the [`examples`](https://github.com/medihack/file-watch-hmr/tree/master/examples) folder.

-## Attribution
+## Acknowledgements

-This plugin is heavily inspired and code reused from ["i18next-hmr"](https://github.com/felixmosh/i18next-hmr) from [felixmosh](https://github.com/felixmosh).
-So all kudos to him.
+This plugin is heavily inspired and also a lot of code reused from ["i18next-hmr"](https://github.com/felixmosh/i18next-hmr).
+So all kudos to [felixmosh](https://github.com/felixmosh).